-The food industry is one of the tightest regulated sectors in the world – both in terms of legal requirements and following safety and hygiene rules.
+The food industry is one of the tightest regulated sectors for legal requirements and safety and hygiene rules.

-To ensure your brand is keeping up with best practices, in the UK and European Union (EU), you must appoint a Food Business Operator (FBO) who knows local laws and can provide documentation to prove you’re compliant.
+If you don’t own a company in the UK and/or European Union (EU), you must appoint a Food Business Operator (FBO) who knows local laws and can provide documentation to prove you’re compliant with laws and best practices.

 If you’re new to the food market or expanding into Europe, you may not know your company’s FBO requirements.
 We’ve put together this quick guide to Food Business Operators to help you find a suitable partner: